How can I avoid P2P crypto scams and protect my assets?

 In this crypto scam, users prefer to buy and sell cryptocurrency face-to-face and in cash.
 However, by transacting offline, scammers could pay you in counterfeit money or obtain payment without releasing the crypto.

-In such events, the OKX customer service team can't validate the transaction because of the lack of legitimate proof.
+In such events, our customer service team can't validate the transaction because of the lack of legitimate proof.
 Therefore, traders who select this payment method type must be aware of the risks before transacting in cash.

 How to prevent in-person cash transaction scams: